tushar5526/lpci-mirror/docs/configuration.rst

     The URL is rendered using `Jinja2 <https://pypi.org/project/Jinja2/>`_.
     This can be used to supply authentication details via the *secrets* command line option.

+``trusted`` (optional)
+    Set this to ``true`` to override APT's security checks, ie accept sources which do not pass authentication checks. ``false`` does the opposite.
+    By default APT decides whether a source is considered trusted.
+This third option cannot be set explicitly.